altairbow/django-db-connection-pool/README.md

 `django-db-connection-pool` has more configuration options here: [PoolContainer.pool_default_params](https://github.com/altairbow/django-db-connection-pool/blob/master/dj_db_conn_pool/core/__init__.py#L13-L20)

-Here's an explanation of these options(from SQLAlchemy's Doc):
+Here's the explanation of these options(from SQLAlchemy's Doc):

 * **pool_size**: The size of the pool to be maintained, defaults to 5.
 This is the largest number of connections that